 The majority of people visiting Peru with family decide to go to Cusco to dig deeper in Perú´s culture and see Machu Picchu, one of the world wonders, or prefer one of the beautiful beaches like Máncora in the north of Peru.
 While almost everyone who travels by plane first arrives in Lima hardly anyone considers checking out the marvelous places Peru´s capital has to offer.
 Since Lima is a huge city many people doubt the family-friendliness it has to offer.
 Here is why you should definitely not miss out on traveling to Lima, Perú.

 When is the best time to be able to fully enjoy Lima?

 The best time to visit Lima Peru is in summer which is between December and March.
 During this time you will encounter lots of sunshine and nice temperatures.
 While in places like Cusco and surroundings summer means rain, it does not get wet in Lima at all.
-Perfect to go on family vacation and enjoy Limas attractions.
+Perfect to go on a family vacation and enjoy Lima’s attractions.
 Whether you want to relax or just do some cultural sightseeing, there is something for everyone.